 Probate and tax records let you find your family’s money.
 While tax records tell you the value of your ancestors’ homes, land and businesses while they were alive, wills and probate records reveal what they left behind.

-The National Probate Calendar is the single most important resource for tracing your ancestors’ wills — and you won’t find it anywhere else online.
+The National Probate Calendar is the single most important resource for tracing your ancestors’ wills, so you can find out what they left and who they left it to.

 First, it tells you where and when your ancestors died, and reveals the value of the estate they left behind.
 Second, it makes it far easier to order copies of their wills, with all the extra information they provide, from the Principal Probate Registry.